Post updated April 2022 to combine all Tool Kit info in one post

-We have 4 different Autism Tools kits: Sensory Tools, Visual Tools, Fidget Tools, and Communication Tools.
+We have 4 different Autism Tool Kits: Sensory Tools, Visual Tools, Fidget Tools, and Communication Tools.
 Each kit has a variety of items to explore for people of any age.
 This is a great way to discover which tools work best for you.

 Sensory tools can be used for self-regulation and can often help in situations when you feel overwhelmed by the noise or environment around you, or when you are seeking sensory feedback.